We've independently reviewed this article to make sure it's as accurate as we can make it.

 If you continue to have water flow issues, move on to the next step.

-Step Three: Check the Water Supply Valve
+Step Two: Check the Water Supply Valve

 Next, you want to check the water supply valve for any leaks.
-Usually, there is a cooper or plastic line that runs to the refrigerator.
+Usually, there is a copper or plastic line that runs to the refrigerator.
 Located at the back of the fridge, this is your water supply line.
 The water supply valve itself will be located either at the back of the refrigerator or beneath the kitchen sink.

 Generally, it will be noticeable if you have a leak.
 You will notice moisture around the valve or possibly even on the floor beneath the valve.
 If there is none, then you are probably good to go.